ppiyush13/dynamic-entry-webpack-plugin/readme.md

 ## Motivation

-- Whenever creating front-end applications, webpack(based on configurations) might generated multiple chunks.
-In order to load our application, certain chunks needs to be present before loading our main chunk.
+- When creating front-end applications, webpack might generate multiple chunks (based on configurations).
+In order to load application, certain chunks needs to be present before loading application's main chunk.
-    Example, vendor chunk must be present before main bundle is loaded.
+    Example, vendor chunk must be present before main chunk is loaded.

 - Loading of dependent chunks before main chunk is taken by **html-webpack-plugin**.
-For example

-    We might encounter script tags injected in HTML
+    For example, we might encounter script tags injected in HTML

     ```html

         <script src="/static/js/bundle.js"></script>
         <script src="/static/js/3.chunk.js"></script>
         <script src="/static/js/main.chunk.js"></script>
-        <script src="/main.1016aebc24e44815f6ad.hot-update.js"></script>

     ```
+    **html-webpack-plugin** loads dependent chunks in sequence and finally main chunk is loaded at last.
     This works fine for SPA, where bundles are intended to be loaded in browser.

 - Consider the scenario where you need to load application bundle conditionally.
-    For example, loading several micro-frontends bundles at run-time or loading a exportable library.
+    For example, loading several micro-frontends bundles at run-time or loading a library.
     Such bundles are hosted on different servers and they are included into parent application at runtime.

 - For scenarios described above, it will be best if we could load single chunk, which in turn loads all the dependent chunks and main chunk for us.

 - This is where **dynamic-entry-webpack-plugin** comes handy.
-It will turn all webpack entry points into dynamic import statements placed in a dynamic in-memory module.
+It will turn all webpack entry points into dynamic import statements and place them in a dynamic in-memory module.
 The actual entry point configuration is then updated with this new dyanmic module.

 - Webpack internally has all the information about dependent chunks for given chunk.
 When dynamically loading a module, webpack ensures that all the dependend modules for dynamic import are loaded first then the asked module is loaded.